tomgibara/bits/README.md

    performance consideration in many contexts) as well as reporting stream position.
 Again, an `AbstractBitReader` class simplifies implementation to just one method.
-* `BitStreamException` is an unchecked execption which is thrown as standard by all IO methods on `BitReader` and `BitWriter`.
+* `BitStreamException` is an unchecked exception which is thrown as standard by all IO methods on `BitReader` and `BitWriter`.
 Its subtype `EndOfBitStreamException` can be used to distinguish IO failures from end-of-stream conditions.